-offset of the first short in the memory region to set values the array from which to retrieve the shorts start the first index in array to fill count the maximum number of shorts to copy or start + count is greater than or equal to the size of values.
+offset of the first short in the memory region to set values the array from which to retrieve the shorts start the first index in array to fill count the maximum number of shorts to copy

 OffsetOutOfBoundsException when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.

-ArrayIndexOutOfBoundsException when start is negative or either start the number of shorts actually transferred.
+ArrayIndexOutOfBoundsException when start is negative or either start.